Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 - No foreign currency fees

-I like this card because the annual fee is waived for the 1st year, and you get a free checked bag, priority boarding, and 2 lounge passes each year (worth $50 each).
+I like this card because you get a free checked bag, priority boarding, and 2 lounge passes each year (worth $50 each).
 That’s a great deal for a card with the annual fee waived for the 1st year!

 If you travel overseas, this is a good card to use because it doesn’t charge foreign currency fees.